3arthqu4ke/mc-runtime-test/README.md

 This action runs the Minecraft client using the [HeadlessMC](https://github.com/3arthqu4ke/headlessmc) launcher.
 It uses Xvfb as a virtual framebuffer that allows us to run the game headlessly.
 HeadlessMC can also be used to patch the lwjgl library.

-It also provides mods for several versions, which all do one thing: join a single-player world, wait for chunks to load, and then quit the game after a few seconds.
+This project also provides mods for several versions, which all do one thing: join a single-player world, wait for chunks to load, and then quit the game after a few seconds.
 This way you can already run simple boot tests, checking whether the game will boot with your mod.
 Mods for newer versions also execute all [gametests](https://www.minecraft.net/en-us/creator/article/get-started-gametest-framework)